Tommyshub/flask-movie-project/readme.md

 The same problem occurs when the user submits reviews but I have sadly not yet fixed this, because I ran out of time.

+I manually test the responsiveness and fixed the issues that I noticed with media queries.
+I also set images from the movie database to less than 100% to get it to work good.

+I also noticed that the search results when searching for movies do not clear as they should, but sadly this is also something I didn't have time to fix.

 ## Deployment

 ### I created this site with vscode and git and pushed it to github where I published the site.